EmberAGI/ember-sdk-typescript/README.md

 The Ember SDK gives your AI agents on-chain actions.
 This TypeScript SDK provides a strongly-typed client for interacting with Ember's gRPC API.

+> **Beta Release**: This SDK is currently in beta.
+The API is unstable and may change between versions.

 ## Features

 - Full TypeScript support with generated types